-- 9. Reconnect the fan cable. - 10.
-Replace the computer cover, and reconnect your computer and peripherals to their power sources and turn them on.
+- 14. Replace the fan assembly and secure it with two thumbscrews.
+Then connect the fan power cable to the FAN connector on the system board . - 15.
+Replace the computer cover, and then reconnect your computer and peripherals to their power sources and turn them on.